dlandon/zoneminder.master-docker/README.md

 ## Zoneminder Docker
 (Current version: 1.35 (master))

+THIS DOCKER IS DEPRECATED AND NO LONGER SUPPORTED.

 ### About
 This is an easy to run dockerized image of [ZoneMinder](https://github.com/ZoneMinder/zoneminder) along with the the [ZM Event Notification Server](https://github.com/pliablepixels/zmeventnotification) and its machine learning subsystem (which is disabled by default but can be enabled by a simple configuration).